Nepalichhoro/big-hustler-ai-hub/preprocessing_data/sliding_window/sliding_windows_rnn_lstm.md

 ---

+## Comparison to NLP (Tokens vs Time Steps)

+One common confusion is: _are time series steps the same as NLP tokens?_

+- **In NLP**

+  - Token = word or subword in a sentence.
+  - Sequences are naturally sentences or paragraphs.
+  - Tokens are usually read **once per sentence** (no overlap).

+- **In Time Series**

+  - Time step = one value at a timestamp.
+  - Long continuous series must be broken into many windows.
+  - **Overlap happens naturally**:
+    ```
+    Series: [1, 2, 3, 4, 5]
+    Windows:
+    [1, 2, 3]
+    [2, 3, 4]
+    [3, 4, 5]
+    ```
+    Here, `2` and `3` appear in multiple windows.

+- **Why the difference?**
+  - Text already has natural boundaries (sentences).
+  - Time series has no natural boundary, so sliding windows are needed to expose all subsequences.

+Think of time series sliding windows as _creating artificial sentences_ from one long document.

+---

 ## Summary

 Sliding windows transform raw time series into fixed-length, overlapping subsequences.
 These subsequences become the standard training units for LSTMs/RNNs, enabling models to learn temporal dependencies and patterns effectively.

+In contrast to NLP, time series requires **overlap**, because it is one continuous stream, while NLP data already comes in discrete sequences (sentences/documents).